 The topic of asthma causes is often a grey area even for medical professionals.
 There is no exact explanation for why it happens.
-It is not contagious but they might be hereditary.
-Someone who has asthma could experience their first attack when they are still young.
+It is not contagious, but it might be hereditary.
+Someone who has asthma could experience their first cardiac attack when they are still young.
 Moreover, people with respiratory infections are also prone to getting asthma when they get older.

 Asthma is generally caused by an inflammation in the airways or muscle constrictions around the airways.
 When this happens and asthma is triggered, the victim could experience wheezing, coughing, and shortness of breath.